 Laura/Amara supports her communities by producing a variety of dance events.
 She is currently co-producer of The Austin Belly Dance Convention and Assistant Producer of Dance for Parramasala Festival (Sydney).
 She is known for the international acclaimed theatrical concert An Evening of Experimental Middle Eastern Dance (EEMED) in which dancers produced cutting edge works and developed a new genre of dance.
 Amara also co-produced X–MED, workshops/shows on tools and methods for creating experimental dance and Tarab workshops/shows on improvisation with live music.
-She has produced other workshops, shows and commercial videos and and in 1998, co–founded Dance Under Construction, a UC system wide graduate dance conference.
-From 2015-2019, Laura was General Manager at Critical Path, Australia’s leader in choreographic research and development.
+She has produced other workshops, shows and commercial videos and in 1998, co–founded Dance Under Construction, a UC system wide graduate dance conference.
+From 2015-2020, Laura was General Manager at Critical Path, Australia’s leader in choreographic research and development.

 Laura is deeply involved with studying and researching Middle Eastern dance.
 She holds a PhD in Dance History and Theory from the UC Riverside, a BA in Music History and Literature and a certificate in Ethnomusicology from The Florida State University and worked towards an MA and MFA in Dance at UCLA.
 She has published articles in numerous Middle Eastern dance magazines and has presented papers at international dance conferences including, Congress on Research and Dance (CORD), Society for Dance History Scholars (SDHS), Oral History Association, International Belly Dance Conference of Canada and International Conference on Middle Eastern Dance, The Bold Festival and The Sydney Festival.